Programmatic Structural Types

 The import makes available an implicit conversion that turns any type into a

-is wrapped in this conversion. -
+Selectable.fis wrapped in this conversion. -

 The compiler then transforms the

 Structural calls like this tend to be much slower than normal method calls.
-The mandatory import of reflectiveSelectable
+The mandatory import of reflectiveSelectable serves as a signpost that something inefficient is going on.

 Note: In Scala 2, Java reflection is the only mechanism available for structural types and it is automatically enabled without needing the

-conversion.
+reflectiveSelectable conversion.
 However, to warn against inefficient

-dispatch, Scala 2 requires a language import import scala.language.reflectiveCalls
+dispatch, Scala 2 requires a language import import scala.language.reflectiveCalls.

 Before resorting to structural calls with Java reflection one should consider alternatives.
 For instance, sometimes a more a modular and efficient architecture can be obtained using typeclasses.